| News | Fleet

 Underestimation of Charging Needs:

 The first part of any fleet electrification strategy is to accurately calculate the charging requirements of your proposed fleet.
 If the number of chargers or their capacity is underestimated, there will be insufficient charging points for the fleet, leading to downtime and operational delays, as well as additional expense to install more chargers.
-Calculate both your existing and projected future requirements, and plan accordingly.
+Calculate both your existing and projected future requirements along operational routes and at your depot, and plan accordingly.

 Delays, Downtime & Operational Inefficiencies